 There are many kinds of treatment for Bipolar Disorder, including:

 - Medication: Different types of medication are usually helpful in treating Bipolar Disorder.
 A psychiatrist will likely prescribe a medication called a mood stabilizer.
-This will help keep moods level so preventing too much excitement or depression.
+This will help keep moods level, preventing too much excitement or depression.
 There may be other medications that are helpful as well.

 - Cognitive Behavioral Therapy (CBT): is a type of therapy that can help manage symptoms of manic and depressed episodes.